 Celebrating the Dark Skies of Northumberland

 If you are in Northumberland and want to enjoy the night sky, first you need to consider the viewing conditions.
-For the best views of space you need to be away from the ‘sky glow’ created by towns.
+For the best views of space you need to be away from artificial light sources and the ‘sky glow’ created by large towns.
 The sky will also need to be free of clouds to see the stars and ideally moonless too.
 Of course the latter doesn’t apply if you want to look at the Moon specifically !

 The Moon is amazing but also brings with it lots of light.
-This causes a glow similar to light pollution and reduces visibility of most other objects we can see in the night sky.
-Because of this, people looking for the Milky Way, Deep Sky Objects or the Aurora Borealis tend to avoid nights when the moon is up.
+This causes a glow similar to light pollution and reduces visibility of many other objects we can see in the night sky.
+Because of this, looking for the Milky Way, Deep Sky Objects or the Aurora Borealis is best done on nights when the moon isn’t present.

-Below are some useful ‘quick check’ resources for planning a night out under the stars in Northumberland.
+Below are some useful ‘quick check’ resources for planning a night out under the stars.

 Todays Moon Phase

 Check here to see the current moon phase, including the moonrise and moonset times for Northumberland.

 Light Pollution Map